agormp/phylotreelib/README.md

 ### Constructing Tree objects directly

-Instead of reading a tree from a file, you can also construct Tree objects using one of the 3 alternative constructors in the Tree class.
+Instead of reading a tree from a file, you can also construct Tree objects using one of the several alternative constructors in the Tree class.

 #### Constructing Tree object from string